 Vessels may not be operated on Lake Moultrie and all other waters in excess of idle speed within 50 feet of an anchored vessel, wharf, pier, dock, or a person in the water.
 Vessels may not operate in excess of idle speed within 100 yards of the Atlantic coastline.
 (Sec.
 50-21-870)

 No person may “wake surf” in excess of idle speed within two hundred feet of a moored vessel, wharf, dock, bulkhead, pier, or person in the water.
 Wake surf means to operate a vessel that is ballasted in the stern so as to create a wake that is, or is intended to be, surfed by another person.
 (Sec.
 50-21-870)

 Personal Flotation Devices (PFDs)

-All boats must have a US Coast Guard approved wearable type PFD for each person on board or being towed.
+All boats must have a U.S. Coast Guard approved wearable type PFD for each person on board or being towed.
 Each PFD must be in good condition, readily available and the proper size for the intended wearer.
 In addition, boats 16 feet in length or longer must carry a Type IV throwable device.
-In South Carolina, any person under twelve years of age must wear a US Coast Guard approved Type I, II, III, or V PFD when on board a class “A” (less than 16 ft. long) boat.
+In South Carolina, any person under age 12 must wear a US Coast Guard approved Type I, II, III, or V PFD when on board a class “A” (less than 16 ft. long) boat.